 Verapamil HCl is an almost white, crystalline powder, practically free of odor, with a bitter taste.
 It is soluble in water, chloroform, and methanol.
 Verapamil HCl is not chemically related to other cardioactive drugs.

-Inactive ingredients include colloidal silicon dioxide, dibasic calcium phosphate dihydrate, microcrystalline cellulose, sodium starch glycolate, light mineral oil, sodium lauryl sulfate, titanium dioxide and hypromellose.
+Inactive ingredients include colloidal silicon dioxide, dibasic calcium phosphate dihydrate, magnesium stearate, microcrystalline cellulose, sodium starch glycolate, light mineral oil, sodium lauryl sulfate, titanium dioxide and hypromellose.